wenwei202/iss-rnns/README.md

 # Examples
 ## Stacked LSTMs
 Code in [ptb](/ptb) is stacked LSTMs for language modeling of Penn TreeBank dataset.
+## Recurrent Highway Networks
+Code in [rhns](/rhns) is ISS for Recurrent Highway Networks.
+ISS is proposed in LSTMs but can be easily extended to other recurrent neural networks like Recurrent Highway Networks.
 ## Attention model
 Code in [bidaf](/bidaf) is an attention+LSTM model for Question Answering of SQuAD dataset.